ogniskogracza/obs-cursor-overlay/README[ENG]-v1.0.txt

 the PS5 itself does not have the computer's mouse cursor.

-The OBS Pointer overlay therefore provides a useful custom cursor inside the gameplay scene.
+The OBS CURSOR OVERLAY overlay therefore provides a useful custom cursor inside the gameplay scene.